ZaneDied/LUAS/theloving/Sprint 2/Discussion.md

   - Selling depends on having items in storage.

 **Sequence**: Briefcase → Buy → Sell  **VERY IMPORTNAT** because I can not really sell anything if theres nothing to buy.

+### Game Mechanics update
+- Still implementing the probability sell but on a refresh rate of every 5 seconds
+- Kinda annoyed how I have to click on the title bar (remember the window bug)

+I have just created the buy version, and that was probably the hardest part to do since I had to figure out how to style it and also its logic.
+I also kept getting confused by my own code, but it was later resolved by re-following my pseudo code.

+I do not want to touch my program if it works — it works.
+It might not be the tidiest anymore, and I may have changed too much stuff.
+But again, if it works it works.